Xilinx/Vitis_Accel_Examples/host/README.md

 [errors/][]|This example discuss the different reasons for errors in OpenCL and how to handle them at runtime.|__Key__ __Concepts__<br> - OpenCL API<br> - Error handling<br>__Keywords__<br> - CL_SUCCESS<br> - CL_DEVICE_NOT_FOUND<br> - CL_DEVICE_NOT_AVAILABLE
 [errors_cpp/][]|This example discuss the different reasons for errors in OpenCL C++ and how to handle them at runtime.|__Key__ __Concepts__<br> - OpenCL C++ API<br> - Error handling<br>__Keywords__<br> - CL_SUCCESS<br> - CL_DEVICE_NOT_FOUND<br> - CL_DEVICE_NOT_AVAILABLE<br> - CL_INVALID_VALUE<br> - CL_INVALID_KERNEL_NAME<br> - CL_INVALID_BUFFER_SIZE
 [hbm_bandwidth/][]|This is a HBM bandwidth check design.
 Design contains 3 compute units of a kernel which has access to all HBM banks (0:31).
 Host application allocate buffer into all HBM banks and run these 3 compute units concurrently and measure the overall bandwidth between Kernel and HBM Memory.|
+[hbm_bandwidth_pseudo_random/][]|This is a HBM bandwidth example using a pseudo random 1024 bit data access pattern to mimic Ethereum Ethash workloads.
+The design contains 3 compute units of a kernel, reading 1024 bits from a pseudo random address in each of 2 pseudo channels and writing the results of a simple mathematical operation to a pseudo random address in 2 other pseudo channels.
+To maximize bandwidth the pseudo channels are used in  P2P like configuration - See https://developer.xilinx.com/en/articles/maximizing-memory-bandwidth-with-vitis-and-xilinx-ultrascale-hbm-devices.html for more information on HBM memory access configurations.
+The host application allocates buffers in 12  HBM banks and runs the compute units concurrently to measure the overall bandwidth between kernel and HBM Memory.|
 [hbm_simple/][]|This is a simple example of vector addition to describe how to use HLS kernels with HBM (High Bandwidth Memory) for achieving high throughput.|__Key__ __Concepts__<br> - High Bandwidth Memory<br> - Multiple HBM Banks<br>__Keywords__<br> - HBM<br> - XCL_MEM_TOPOLOGY<br> - cl_mem_ext_ptr_t
 [host_global_bandwidth/][]|Host to global memory bandwidth test|
 [mult_compute_units/][]|This is simple Example of Multiple Compute units to showcase how a single kernel can be instantiated into Multiple compute units.
 Host code will show how to use multiple compute units and run them concurrently.|__Key__ __Concepts__<br> - Multiple Compute Units<br>__Keywords__<br> - nk